Spring 2023 Update

 and with the passion of our staff and campers, this will continue into the future.

-Chuck has been associated with Camp Fitch Computer Camp since 1999, and has been a friend of Camp Fitch
+Chuck was associated with camp from 1999 to 2014, and had been a friend of Camp Fitch

 since 1992.
-His career covers more than 30 years as a commercial software developer, systems designer,
+His career covered more than 30 years as a commercial software developer, systems designer,

 systems integration architect, and has managed at every level of an IT organization.
 He was the